PLUs With # In Menu Pushes

 ...

-And the same product as part of a bundle is shown below.
-Notice how the PLU for this product is DRN-03###
+The same product as part of a bundle is shown below.
+Notice how the PLU for this product is DRN-03###.

 "_id": "60e3110c2bd73d0eec98cd21",